 Striking a balance between my research and other activities was particularly challenging during my second year.
 Perhaps, this was because of various lockdowns and pandemic restrictions; it felt like work crept up most of my free time.
 Now, I’m making a conscious effort to take enough time for myself and detach from my research.
 Finding off-work activities that have a consistent time and place have helped me in this process.
 I know that I’ll be doing something different each week, helping me have a consistent routine.

 Taking time to explore new activities can spark new ideas.
 In last year’s blog, I mentioned the importance of branching out from one’s discipline to generate new ideas.
-Taking time off is also a fantastic opportunity to go out from your environment and explore new things.
-For instance, travelling to a new city, going on a hike or even returning home (especially if you’re an international student) can help recharge energies and foster reflection.
+Taking time off is also a fantastic opportunity to go out of your environment and explore new things.
+For instance, traveling to a new city, going on a hike, or even returning home (especially if you’re an international student) can help recharge energies and foster reflection.
 I talked in a different blog about how to explore being one’s best version and, with ups and downs, I believe this is an ongoing journey.
-This past year, I’ve learned that doing a PhD is another dimension of this journey of self-exploration.
-Carving time to knowing oneself is key to generating new ideas and having breakthroughs during challenging times.
+This past year, I’ve learned that doing a Ph.D. is another dimension of this journey of self-exploration.
+Carving time to know myself is key to generating new ideas and having breakthroughs during challenging times.

 To sum up, I learned this past year that: